This post may contain affiliate links. Please see our disclosure policy.

 I have been asked if mothballs would be effective in getting rid of bed bugs.
 While bed bugs will not particularly like the scent of mothballs, the best and really only way to get rid of bed bugs is through direct contact, such as a bed bug spray.

 If you made this recipe, let me know how it turned out in the comments below!
-And if you are looking for more solutions for getting rid of pests, you may like this wasp spray recipe next!
+And if you are looking for more solutions for getting rid of pests, you may like this wasp spray recipe and my homemade bug spray for plants next!

 Homemade Mothballs